swiftlang/swift/README.md

 To build using Xcode, run:

-    utils/build-script -x
+    utils/build-script --xcode

 The Xcode IDE can be used to edit the Swift source code, but it is not currently fully supported as a build environment for SDKs other than macOS.
+The generated Xcode project does not integrate with the test runner, but the tests can be run with the 'check-swift' target.

 If you need to work with other SDKs, you'll need to create a second build using Ninja.

 To build using Ninja, run:

-    utils/build-script -R --debug-swift
+    utils/build-script --release

-This will build LLVM+Clang with optimizations and no debug symbols, but will build swift with debug symbols.
+If you are interested in compiler development it helps to build LLVM + Clang with optimizations enabled, but enable debug support in Swift.
 This is a good starting point since the debugger will work in the swift code base, and the tests will run faster.

+    utils/build-script --release-debuginfo --debug-swift

+If you are interested in standard library development, this will build a fully optimized compiler, but will build the standard library and swift overlays with debug information.

+    utils/build-script --release --debug-swift-stdlib

 #### Build Products